isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 &#x2610;  <i><b>A1) Early release from Stay-Home Notice (SHN) (if applicable)</b></i>

-Travellers who wish to leave Singapore before the end of the SHN period **due to exceptional circumstances**, Please submit a request via <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>, with the category “Stay Home Notice Accommodation” and sub-category “Appeal to leave SHN for Exceptional Reasons”.
+Travellers who wish to leave Singapore before the end of the SHN period **due to exceptional circumstances**, please submit a request via <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>, with the category “Stay Home Notice Accommodation” and sub-category “Appeal to leave SHN for Exceptional Reasons”.
 An exit COVID-19 Polymerase Chain Reaction test will be required.

 &#x2610; <i><b>A2) Regular release from Self-isolation / Stay-Home Notice (if applicable)</b></i>